nucleartide/typed-boilerplate/Readme.md

 Clone the repo, `npm install`, and hack away!

-You might also want to ensure that your editor has properly configured Flow integration.
+You might also want to configure your editor with a Flow plugin.

 ## Example

 See the example todo app at the [`todo`](https://github.com/nucleartide/typed-boilerplate/tree/1b9c5ac3b748ec15f8377f8b7f8071afa413c530) tag.

+## License

+MIT